In a rare moment of silence, Gayle heard a bed squeak rhythmically.

-When she took a step back, he took two steps forward.
-She stepped back again, and fell onto a chair.
+When she took a step back, he stood and took two steps forward.
+She stepped back again and fell onto a chair.
 He jumped on her.
 She pushed him away, but not hard, not insistently.
 He seemed to take that as encouragement and started kissing and hugging her.

 She struggled, slipped out of his arms, and murmured, "No."

 His eyes brightened, as if that were a cue in a movie.

 She backed up and accidentally fell onto the bed.
 In seconds, he was on her.
 This time she didn't fight.
 She was too embarrassed to say anything, but she managed to blurt out, "It's the first time.
 Please... please be gentle."